multi-coop/datami-documentation-content/texts/tutorial/tutorial-edition-edit-csv-en.md

 </div>

 When you edit a `csv` file with Gitribute the cells you need to edit depends on the same time on the column's input type and the column's options.

-To be a bit more accurate we will use the terme `field` instead of `column` in this section.